vagimeli/WriteBrained/README.md

 ## Resume

 Want to learn more about my professional experience and background?
 Check out [my LinkedIn page](https://www.linkedin.com/in/melissavagi)!
-I'm always willing to connect with new people, so feel free to send me a message.
+I'm always open to connecting with new people, so please don't hesitate to send me a message.
 Looking forward to seeing you there!

 ## Certifications